riboviz/workflows/nextflow/README.md

 * How do I invoke custom scripts and tools?
 * How do I iterate over a process n times?
 * How do I iterate over nth files from within a process?

-Notes:

-* Tutorial consists of a simple two process (step) workflow.
-The rest of docs are more of a reference guide which took a while to read through to get a feel of the capabilities.
-A more complex example, as provided by Snakemake, would be nice.
-* Requires Java JDK 1.8+ to run.
-* Requires knowledge of Groovy (Pythonesque language underpinned by Java) for scripting.
-* Built-in functions to count FASTQ, FASTA records, to query NCBI SRA database and emit FASTQ files matching specified criteria.
-* Similar data flow model to Snakemake.
-* Feeling that features are far richer.
-* HTML reports and workflow images.